carloshmarques/Foundational-CSharp-course-with-Microsoft-Learn/README.md

 ## 🤔 **About the project**

-* This repository is a record of monitoring and maintenance of the software with the aim of consulting and updating it as deemed necessary at a given time.
+* This repository is a record of monitoring and maintenance of the code used in the course, with the aim of consulting and updating it as necessary and at an opportune time and for learning purposes only.
 * This course was created on the Microsof Learn website and offers a comprehensive introduction to C# programming, covering its main concepts, syntax and practical application in software development.
 * Through hands-on exercises and projects, I will learn (or so I hope) the fundamentals of C#, including variables,